JoachimSchneider/MicroEmacs/README.md

     - No select() call
     - No symbolic links
     - No opendir(), readdir()
+    - No mkdir(), only mknod() which would require root privileges
+    - No vfprintf

     The missing select made rewrite of the keyboard handling code
     necessary: Indeed it was improved!
 Opendir() and readdir() were